 Activities & Things to Do

-Hike up Barva Volcano, Poás Volcano, and Irazú Volcanoes.
+- Hike up Barva Volcano, Poas Volcano, and Irazu Volcano.

-Most of San José’s attractions are located within an hour of the city – perfect side trips, even if you’re here for just a day.
-If you have a little more time though, check out these awesome asides:
+Most of San Jose’s attractions are located within an hour of the city – perfect side trips, even if you’re here for just a day.
+If you have a little more time, check out these awesome asides: